wiedwo/ebusd-guide-Ochsner-GMWW-with-Home-Assistant/README_NEU.md

 # ebusd-ochsner

-This repository describes how to setup a infrastructure to control a eBUS based heating pump,**here mainly for Ochsner heat pumps with OTE3**.
+This repository describes how to setup a infrastructure to control a eBUS based heating pump, here especially for
+> Ochsner heat pumps with OTE3.

 The setups may be the same for every other eBUS based heating pump, the only difference are the ebusd specific configurations.

+There are many different ways to install the ebus adapter in your own hardware and software environment.
+For this reason, different folders were created for the different configurations tested by the author's.